Phoebe Litchfield

 Phoebe Elizabeth Susan Litchfield (born 18 April 2003) is an Australian international cricketer who plays as a left-handed batter representing Australia in all three formats of the game.
 She plays for the New South Wales Breakers in the Women's National Cricket League (WNCL) and captains the Sydney Thunder in the Women's Big Bash League (WBBL).
-She also plays for the Gujarat Giants (WPL) and the Northern Superchargers (W100).
+She also plays for the UP Warriorz (WPL) and Sunrisers Leeds (W100).

 Early and personal life

-Litchfield was born and raised in Orange in the Central Tablelands region of New South Wales and attended Kinross Wolaroi School.
+Phoebe Elizabeth Susan Litchfield was born and raised in Orange in the Central Tablelands region of New South Wales and attended Kinross Wolaroi School.

 In February 2020, Litchfield batted at No.4 in the Bushfire relief match for the Ponting XI.

 Domestic career

 In October 2019, she made her WBBL debut on 18 October 2019, aged 16, and scored 26 runs off 22 balls.
 In her second match for the Thunder, she became the youngest player to make a half century in the WBBL.

-In November 2020, at 17 years of age, Litchfield played in the Sydney Thunder's WBBL 2020-21 title win.
+In November 2020, at 17 years of age, Litchfield played in the Sydney Thunder's WBBL 2020–21 title win.
 Although she did not get to bat, she took a catch dismissing Alana King for 0 of the bowling of Heather Knight.

 In October 2024, Litchfield became the youngest player at 21 years, 193 days old, to captain a WBBL team as permanent captain.